robin-rpr/calos/doc/clearly-run.rst

 requests, and unmounts it, all within :code:`clearly run`.
 See :code:`--mount` above to set the mount point location.

-Like other FUSE implementations, Charliecloud calls the :code:`fusermount3(1)` utility to mount the SquashFS filesystem.
+Like other FUSE implementations, Clearly calls the :code:`fusermount3(1)` utility to mount the SquashFS filesystem.
 However, **this executable does not need to be installed setuid root**, and in fact :code:`clearly run` actively suppresses its setuid bit if set (using :code:`prctl(2)`).

-Prior versions of Charliecloud provided wrappers for the :code:`squashfuse` and :code:`squashfuse_ll` SquashFS mount commands and :code:`fusermount -u` unmount command.
+Prior versions of Clearly provided wrappers for the :code:`squashfuse` and :code:`squashfuse_ll` SquashFS mount commands and :code:`fusermount -u` unmount command.
 We removed these because we concluded they had minimal value-add over the standard, unwrapped commands.

 .. warning::

-   Currently, Charliecloud unmounts the SquashFS filesystem when user command :code:`COMMAND`’s process exits.
+   Currently, Clearly unmounts the SquashFS filesystem when user command :code:`COMMAND`’s process exits.
 It does not monitor any of its child processes.
 Therefore, if the user command spawns child processes and then exits before them (e.g., some daemons), those children will have the image